-The word Organic is widely used today but it is not what one can consider an “old” word.
+The word Organic is widely used today, but it is not what one can consider an “old” word.

-When one uses the word organic it describes produce which has been grown in a natural way, no man-made chemicals are used.
+When one uses the word organic it describes produce that has been grown naturally, no man-made chemicals are used.
 The term “organic farming” was first used by Lord Northbourne in 1940.

 The beginning of the organic movement.

-Silent Spring is a must read.
+Silent Spring is a must read

 In 1962, Rachel Carson, a well-known scientist, and naturalist published the famous book “Silent Spring”.
-This book drew the attention to the devastating effects DDT and other pesticides had on the environment.
+This book drew attention to the devastating effects DDT and other pesticides had on the environment.
 The US banned DDT in 1972.

 My organic farm

-I live in the south of Spain, in a 180-year old farmhouse with a little bit of land.
-In 1981 when I moved in I really had no idea about the dangers of pesticides.
+I live in the south of Spain, in a 180-year-old farmhouse with a nice plot of land.
+In 1981, when I moved in, I really did not understand much about the dangers of pesticides.
 I had to make my personal experience with Monsanto’s product Roundup.

 My neighbor with his avocados has also gone organic.
 I now feel happy knowing my crops will not harm nature anymore.
 Each person can decide if they want to live the organic way.
-You only buy organic produce and if you have a garden you only use natural products.
-You create your own little world but what happens with your immediate surroundings?
+You only buy organic produce and if you have a garden, you only use natural products.
+You create your own little world, but what happens with your immediate surroundings?

 An organic city is born

 It is Portland in Maine.
-It has taken the city two and a half years of heated discussions to now have finally come to this decision.
+It has taken the city two-and-a-half years of heated discussions to now have finally come to this decision.
 Portland bans all toxic pesticides from their lands, be it private or public.

 The ordinance is one of the strongest of its kind in the US.
-Some 28 jurisdictions in Maine have made similar decisions to ban pesticides but the one voted in Portland is the most comprehensive and strongest.
+Some 28 jurisdictions in Maine have made similar decisions to ban pesticides, but the one voted in Portland is the most comprehensive and strongest.

 Roundup and its dangers